MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 Due to available high-throughput genomics technologies (NGS), in January 2017, Illumina was the first company to announce that their technology will be capable of sequencing a human genome for $1000 (with their HiSeq X 10 technology, a lab would be capable of sequencing 18,000 human genomes per year.
 Breaking down the price of an individual genome).

-The figure below shows the cost per genome until 2017:
+The figure below shows the cost per genome until 2017 (source https://www.genome.gov/sequencingcostsdata/):

 ![costofgenome](https://raw.githubusercontent.com/MScBiomedicalInformatics/MSIB32500/master/cheatsheets/costpergenome_2017.jpg)